ueisele/kafka-images/connect-base/README.md

 * `3.2.0-SNAPSHOT`, `3.2.0-SNAPSHOT-zulu17`, `3.2.0-SNAPSHOT-zulu17.0.1`, `3.2.0-SNAPSHOT-zulu17-ubi8.5`, `3.2.0-SNAPSHOT-zulu17.0.1-ubi8.5-204`
 * `3.1.0-SNAPSHOT`, `3.1.0-SNAPSHOT-zulu17`, `3.1.0-SNAPSHOT-zulu17.0.1`, `3.1.0-SNAPSHOT-zulu17-ubi8.5`, `3.1.0-SNAPSHOT-zulu17.0.1-ubi8.5-204`

-Additionally, a tag with the associated Git-Sha of the built Apache Kafka distribution is always published as well, e.g. `ueisele/apache-kafka-connect:3.1.0-SNAPSHOT-g36cc3dc`.
+Additionally, a tag with the associated Git-Sha of the built Apache Kafka distribution is always published as well, e.g. `ueisele/apache-kafka-connect-base:3.1.0-SNAPSHOT-g36cc3dc`.

+## Image

+The Docker images are based on [ueisele/openjdk-jre](https://hub.docker.com/repository/docker/ueisele/openjdk-jre).

+The OpenJDK image in turn is based on [RedHat's Universal Base Image 8](https://catalog.redhat.com/software/containers/ubi8/ubi-minimal/5c359a62bed8bd75a2c3fba8).
+If a new version of the base image is released, typically also a new version of this Docker image is created and published.

+As OpenJDK [Azul Zulu](https://www.azul.com/downloads/?package=jdk) is used.
+Azul Zulu builds of OpenJDK are fully tested and TCK compliant builds of OpenJDK.

 ## Quick Start